 We are dependent on third party suppliers for procurement of yarn, which is the main raw material for manufacturing denim fabrics.
 We procure a large portion of yarn from a few key suppliers, with whom we do not have any long-term supply contracts and therefore, we cannot assure you that we shall always have a steady supply of raw material at prices favourable to us.
 Inadequate supply of such raw materials caused either by a sudden change in the prices or imposition of any new taxes or for any other reason could have a material adverse effect on our business operations and financial condition.
-For the Fiscals 2023 and 2022, purchases from our top ten suppliers amounted to $\gtrless 26,370.60$ lakhs and $\gtrless 19,001.70$ lakhs respectively, and represented 78.36% and 84.20% of our total raw material purchases.
-In case of loss of any of our existing major vendors for any reason, it would have a material adverse effect on our business operations and profitability.
-If we cannot fully offset increases in the cost of raw materials, through increases in the prices for our products, we would experience lower margins and profitability, which would have a material adverse effect on our financial condition and results of operations.
+For the six months period ended September 30, 2023, Fiscals 2023 and 2022, purchases from our top ten suppliers amounted to ₹ 13,256.46 lakhs, ₹ 26,370.60 lakhs and ₹ 19,001.70 lakhs respectively, and represented 93.14%, 78.36% and 84.20% of our total raw material purchases.
+In case of loss of any of our existing major vendors for any reason, it would have a material adverse effect on our business in the cost of raw materials, through increases in the prices for our products, we would experience lower margins and profitability, which would have a material adverse effect on our financial condition and results of operations.